Funk: History

 Funk was formed through a mixture of various music genres that were popular among African Americans in the mid-20th century.
 Musicologist Anne Danielsen wrote that funk might be placed in the lineage of rhythm and blues, jazz, and soul.
 Sociologist Darby E. Southgate wrote that funk is "an amalgam of gospel, soul, jazz fusion, rhythm and blues, and black rock."

 The distinctive characteristics of African-American musical expression are rooted in sub-Saharan African music traditions, and find their earliest expression in spirituals, work chants/songs, praise shouts, gospel, blues, and "body rhythms" (hambone, patting juba, and ring shout clapping and stomping patterns).

 Like other styles of African-American musical expression including jazz, soul music and R&B, funk music accompanied many protest movements during and after the Civil Rights Movement.
-Funk allowed everyday experiences to be expressed to challenge daily struggles and hardships fought by lower and working class communities.

 New Orleans

 Gerhard Kubik notes that with the exception of New Orleans, early blues lacked complex polyrhythms, and there was a "very specific absence of asymmetric time-line patterns (key patterns) in virtually all early twentieth century African-American music ... only in some New Orleans genres does a hint of simple time line patterns occasionally appear in the form of transient so-called 'stomp' patterns or stop-time chorus.
 These do not function in the same way as African time lines."

 In the late 1940s this changed somewhat when the two-celled time line structure was brought into New Orleans blues.
 New Orleans musicians were especially receptive to Afro-Cuban influences precisely at the time when R&B was first forming.
 Dave Bartholomew and Professor Longhair (Henry Roeland Byrd) incorporated Afro-Cuban instruments, as well as the clave pattern and related two-celled figures in songs such as "Carnival Day" (Bartholomew 1949) and "Mardi Gras In New Orleans" (Longhair 1949).
 Robert Palmer reports that, in the 1940s, Professor Longhair listened to and played with musicians from the islands and "fell under the spell of Perez Prado's mambo records."
 Professor Longhair's particular style was known locally as rumba-boogie.

 One of Longhair's great contributions was his particular approach of adopting two-celled, clave-based patterns into New Orleans rhythm and blues (R&B).
 Longhair's rhythmic approach became a basic template of funk.
 According to Dr. John (Malcolm John "Mac" Rebennack Jr.), the Professor "put funk into music ...
 Longhair's thing had a direct bearing I'd say on a large portion of the funk music that evolved in New Orleans."
 In his "Mardi Gras in New Orleans", the pianist employs the 2-3 clave onbeat/offbeat motif in a rumba-boogie "guajeo".